Skip to content

 This lets Azure Cost Management write the scheduled export data into the account.

 You don’t need to send us any IDs.
-Once you’ve completed the steps above, just email us to let us know it’s done — we can take care of the rest from our side.
+Once you’ve completed the steps above, just email support@cloudmonitor.ai to let us know it’s done — we can take care of the rest from our side.

 1. We run a health check on your setup to confirm the permissions and the cost export are working as expected.